 Maths

-At Millfields Primary school our intent for mathematics is to inspire children through a rich and balanced curriculum and to allow them to better make sense of the world around them by making connections between mathematics and everyday life, as well as developing a sense of enjoyment and curiosity of the subject.
+At Millfields Primary school we aim to inspire children through a rich and balanced curriculum and to allow them to better make sense of the world around them by making connections between mathematics and everyday life, as well as developing a sense of enjoyment and curiosity of the subject.
 We intend for children to develop an ability to solve problems, to reason, to think logically and to work systematically and accurately.
 Teaching our curriculum content in blocks allows children to explore skills and knowledge in depth and to reason, problem solve and develop fluent conceptual understanding.
-We aim to develop resilience that enables all children to reason and problem solve with increased confidence.
-Key knowledge and skills are also revisited regularly allowing repetition to embed learning.
-A concrete, pictorial, abstract approach provides children with a clear structure in which they can develop their depth of understanding of mathematical concepts.
-We aim to ensure that mathematics is a high profile subject which children view positively and with a ‘Can do’ attitude.
+Through the mastery approach children secure long term, deep and adaptable understanding of maths which they can apply in different contexts.

 Maths Leader - Mrs Katie Thompson